henderiw/techdocs/docs/cloud-ran/cloudran.md

 - Verizon is pushing to go to cloud RAN, Ericsson is also dragging their feet
 - Samsung is full cloud RAN in Verizon

+## environment

+- cpri radios -> how real are they?
+- how real is cloud ran

+3 options:
+- tps + IXR -> no 50G, 2 box solution
+- 2RU airsacle + FHGW ->
+- New box

 ## cell site GW

 ### distributed cloud ran